 It’s a tricky balance to strike.
 Retailers must juggle offering a return policy customers will love, and one that won’t hurt your bottom line.
 But with a little bit of elbow grease and planning, you can prevent abuse before it becomes a larger issue.

-Stores Offering Curbside Returns Now
+Stores Offering Curbside Returns in 2023

 Best Buy